dexter7k-maloneykf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Also, don’t be afraid to ask for help when you need it.
 There is always someone who can offer guidance or share their knowledge.
 Finally, always be learning and trying new technologies and tools.
 The more you know, the better you will become as a programmer.

+# 2024-01-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering; a complex system is often more prone to bugs and harder to maintain.
+Always remember that code is read far more than it's written, so make it readable and understandable.
+And lastly, embrace modularity and reusability as they contribute significantly to the longevity and adaptability of your codebase."

+"Program defensively, anticipating potential errors and edge cases.
+Test your code thoroughly to ensure it behaves as expected under various conditions.
+Remember, every line of code you write is a liability until proven otherwise through testing.
+Lastly, continuous learning is key—languages evolve, best practices change, and staying up-to-date with these advancements is an integral part of being a proficient programmer."